 What is B2B SaaS

-The primary tenet of SaaS is that it’s accessible via the cloud.
+The primary tenet of the SaaS industry is that products and services are accessible via the cloud.
 SaaS products are also expected to be easier to use and better designed than traditional, old school software products.

 And remember: B2B means business to business.
 So B2B SaaS is a product that is sold to businesses.